Photos of Ocean Beach Trail, Cliff House, and Sutro Baths Ruins: Our San Francisco Experience

 The Cliff House and Sutro Baths were acquired in 1977 and are now a part of the Golden Gate National Recreation Area operated by the National Park Service.

-My husband and I were so happy to have stumbled upon this Ocean Beach Trail and thoroughly enjoyed this portion of a vacation day in San Francisco many years ago.
-It is definitely a place in San Francisco worth some time when planning a visit.
+My husband and I were happy to have stumbled upon this Ocean Beach Trail and thoroughly enjoyed this portion of a vacation day many years ago.
+It is a place in San Francisco worth some time when planning a visit.
 Be sure to take your camera and create some of your unforgettable memories!

 CLIFF HOUSE location

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.